 VHT MU PPDU is the same as the acknowledgement procedure for MPDUs that were not transmitted within a VHT MU PPDU.

 NOTE—All MPDUs transmitted within a VHT MU PPDU are contained within A-MPDUs and the rules specified in

-8.6.3 (A-MPDU contents) ensure that there can only be an immediate response to one of the A-MPDUs.
+8.6.3 (A-MPDU contents) prevent an immediate response to more than one of the A-MPDUs.

 CID 10328